 Reliability and Trust

-Reliability and trust are major concerns when it comes to AI in R&D. There is always a risk that an AI system will make a mistake, leading to inaccurate research findings.
+Reliability and trust are major concerns regarding AI in R&D. There is always a risk that it will make a mistake, leading to inaccurate research findings.
 In an R&D project, this could be disastrous, potentially leading to significant setbacks and wasted resources.
 To address this risk, researchers must validate AI outcomes with traditional methods to ensure accuracy and consistency.

 The Ethical Implications